dev-jam/thunar_custom_action_-_remux2mkv/README.md

 Thunar Custom Action: remux2mkv
 ==========

-*An Thunar Custom Action for remuxing video files to the MKV container.*
+*A Thunar Custom Action for remuxing video files to the MKV container.*

 Copyright, 2015, Bob Rosbag